wolfgangj/okami/README.md

 Software often has some limited need for doing low-level technicalities, but is otherwise better off being constructed at a higher level.
-The architecture of Okami allows you to write your business logic in a high-level language, while descending down to PropulsionScript where desired.
+The architecture of Okami allows you to write your business logic in a high-level language, while descending down to Forth where desired.

 ## Status